pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 deadlines.
 It allows you to manage them efficiently with a keyboard-oriented command line interface.

 Are you a newcomer to our development team?
-Or just interested to understand how our application works under the hood?
+Or just interested in understanding how our application works under the hood?
 Well, this guide is just for you!
 This development guide aims to quickly familiarise you with the TaskTracker code base.
 It will give you an overview of the code architecture, as well as